denisbajgora5/denisbajgora5/README.md

-## 👋 Hello!, I'm Denis Bajgora, a passionate Software & Web Developer based in Dublin, Ireland.
+## 👋 Hello!
+I'm Denis Bajgora, a passionate Software & Web Developer based in Dublin, Ireland.

 🏫 I am a third-year Computer Science Infrastructure student at Technological University Dublin (TUD) with a deep passion for software and web development.